wmbenedetto/DropletJS.Sequencer/README.md

 ## Examples

-If you really want to see Sequencer in action, clone this repo and open examples/index.html in a browser (preferably Chrome or Firefox with Firebug installed).
+If you really want to see Sequencer in action, download the latest tag (or clone this repo) and open examples/index.html in a browser (preferably Chrome or Firefox with Firebug installed).
 There you'll find a ton of explanations with live code samples that you can run.
 The docs below explain a lot, but they're not as good as seeing it actually working.

 ## The basics